holabayor/hng12-stage-one/README.md

-# HNG 12 Backend Stage One Task
+# HNG 12 Backend Stage Zero Task

 This is a simple Node.js server using Express that returns a JSON response with an email, the current datetime in ISO 8601 UTC format, and a GitHub URL.